 A prominent house at 29 Mehmet Akif Street (formerly Shakespeare Avenue) was bought as the residence by the Ministry of Works in 1960 for £65,000 from Byron Pavlides, a local entrepreneur who had given the Governor a two month option on his house.
 It was built in 1937 by a wealthy British resident, Rupert Gunnis, a former ADC to the Governor of Cyprus, and designed by a [?]
 Cypriot architect in what the Ministry of Works surveyor described as a Venetian-cum-Byzantine style.
 The Ministry architects hated the house and the Permanent Secretary annotated ‘What a frightful house.
 I only hope we didn’t allow ourselves to be bullied too easily into buying it.’
 Three small adjoining plots were bought at the same time to create more space for a circular drive and parking, and two more in 1964 to guard against intrusive development: the whole site amounted to about 4½ acres.

 When the Turkish enclave was defined by the Green Line in 1964, the residence became inaccessible to Greek Cypriots.
 The high commissioner therefore moved out of the residence in late 1972 and into a house at 6 Philhellenon Street (the Chief of Staff’s residence in colonial days) that had been bought from the Public Works Department for £17,000 in 1961 for the counsellor.
 This house was enlarged in 1973 to make it more suitable for an interim residence and an adjacent freehold house, formerly occupied by a first secretary, subsequently became a residence guest annex and the two gardens were re-landscaped to suit.
-It remains the residence, while its predecessor is retained under care and maintenance, with a couple of rooms used as offices by high commission staff working on issues concerning the Turkish Cypriot community, and the garden used for some high commission events.
+It remains the residence.
+Its predecessor is retained under care and maintenance, with a couple of rooms used as offices by high commission staff working on issues concerning the Turkish Cypriot community, and the garden used for some high commission events.